The Best Text Analysis Tools in 2025

-Text analyzer tools are used to get insights from unstructured text data.
-The most common uses include sentiment analysis and text classification, however, most text analyzer software can also be used for topic modeling, entity extraction, keyword research, and other applications.
+Text analysis tools are used to get insights from unstructured text data.
+The most common uses include sentiment analysis and text classification, however, text analysis software can also be used for topic modeling, entity extraction, word frequency analysis, keyword research, and other applications.

 Most text analysis tools make use of natural language processing (NLP) and machine learning (ML) algorithms to extract insights from text data.
 These algorithms are trained on large data sets (but not always as some algorithmically derived insights are also possible) and can be used to analyze any text data, including scientific research papers, social media posts, customer reviews, and other types of unstructured data.